Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 **For GPT partitions**

-The command should be in this format: `sgdisk -R /dev/new disk /dev/healthy disk`
+The command should be in this format: `sgdisk -R /dev/new disk /dev/healthy disk`.

 In our example: